PowerNukkitX/PowerNukkitX/.github/ISSUE_TEMPLATE/3-question.md

 ---
-name: "\U0001F937‍♀️ I have a question about PowerNukkit"
+name: "\U0001F937‍♀️ I have a question about PowerNukkitX"
-about: Ask anything about PowerNukkit
+about: Ask anything about PowerNukkitX
 title: ''
 labels: 'Type: question'
 assignees: ''